 The compact spare tire is for temporary use only.
 Replace the compact spare tire with a full-size tire as soon as you can.
-See Compact Spare Tire on page 5-79.
+See Compact Spare Tire on page 5-82.
+See the storage instructions label to return your compact spare tire to your trunk properly.